-Staph infections can spread from person to person among those who live close together in group situations (such as in college dorms).
+Staph infections can spread from person to person in group living situations (like college dorms).
 Usually this happens when people with skin infections share things like bed linens, towels, or clothing.
 Warm, humid environments can contribute to staph infections, so excessive sweating can increase someone's chances of developing an infection.

 Infections caused by S. aureus can occasionally become serious.
 This happens when the bacteria move from a break in the skin into the bloodstream.
 This can lead to infections in other parts of the body, such as the lungs, bones, joints, heart, blood, and central nervous system.

 Staph infections in other parts of the body are less common than staph skin infections.
 They are more likely in people whose immune systems have been weakened by another disease — or by certain medications, like chemotherapy for cancer.

 Occasionally patients having surgery may get more serious types of staph infections.
 The good news is that hospital staff take many precautions to avoid infection in someone having surgery.
 That's why they carefully clean the area being operated on, use sterile equipment, and sometimes give a person antibiotics.